Internalized ableism: Frameworks

-As a form of oppression
+A form of oppression

 Internalized ableism is a form of internalized oppression.
 Internalized ableism arises in response to external oppression, where individuals may develop negative feelings towards themselves and others in their group, often attributing blame to themselves.
 Traditionally, internalized oppression is framed as a static, psychological issue rather than a dynamic issue that is derived from systemic consequences of generations of marginalization.
 Internalized oppression occurs when individuals in marginalized groups undervalue themselves, perpetuating this mindset through generations and socialization.
 Internalized oppression in turn leads to normalized exclusion, which is the acceptance or normalization of practices, policies, or behaviors that systematically exclude or marginalize certain individuals or groups within a society.
 Although internalized oppression is not always conscious, it can deeply affect how people see themselves and others within their group.
 This can lead to internal conflicts within the group and the perpetuation of microaggressions, which are subtle forms of discrimination.